The 7 Most Romantic Cities in Europe

 Insider tip: The Golden Pass scenic train travels all the way to Lucerne and is included in your Eurail Pass.

 The truth about most of Europe’s big cities is that the history, culture, and architecture will set the perfect tone for pretty much any trip imaginable.
 You don’t have to look too far in any city to find romance.
-If you’re planning the ultimate romantic getaway, pick up a Eurail Global Pass.
-You’ll be able to tick off the most romantic cities in Europe in a single trip.
+Looking for a little inspiration for your ultimate romantic getaway?
+Take a look at our honeymoon itinerary for Europe!